Floorp-Projects/Floorp/browser/installer/windows/docs/FullConfig.rst

     OptionalExtensions=false

 ``/ExtractDir=[directory]``
   Extract the application files to the given directory and exit, without actually running the installer.
-Of course, this means all other options will be ignored.

-  This option is not available for use in .ini files.
+No other options may be supplied along with ``ExtractDir``, and ``ExtractDir`` is not available for use in .ini files.